Santa-Bunny/magic-wifi-handler/docs/README.md

 **Note: As this project is still in development the install.sh file may not be functional at the moment. if this is the case, please install the contents of the lib folder manually to your c++ base folder.**

-After installation on any project just use
+After installation, on any project just use
 ```cpp
 #include <magicWiFi>
 ```